-- The Shire's website moved to an Opencities platform which is WCAG 2.0 compliant. - The Shire's website has an Access and Inclusion section which includes links to the DAIP, facilities and services, disability services contacts, and information on the Beach and Aquatic wheelchairs. - Important communication, marketing and advertising material is distributed through both radio and written communication methods (press releases, social media) to ensure that the content can be delivered to all members of the community.
+- The Shire's website has an Access and Inclusion section which includes links to the DAIP, facilities and services, disability services contacts, and information on the Beach and Aquatic wheelchairs. - Important communication, marketing and advertising material is distributed through both radio and written communication methods (press releases, social media) to ensure that the content can be delivered to all members of the community.
 News and updates on major projects are increasingly being relayed to the community via videography and include subtitles. - Promoted the alternative formats available. - Revision of the Shire's Style Guide to incorporate accessible guidelines. - Continued to ensure that all Shire documents/flyers had information noting availability of alternative formats. - Provided promotion of disability services and events such as Parkinson's WA, Activ and Motor Neurone Society on Shire social media. - A Corporate Communications and Engagement Strategy was endorsed and includes how best to communicate with, inform and engage with all members of the Broome community.